kaushalneha30/Python-Machine-Learning-Projects/README.md

 ![Python](https://github.com/kaushalneha30/Python-Machine-Learning-Projects/blob/main/1_bO6lRwKN8TlPhEbxNTHhAA.png?raw=true)

-The projects uploaded here are based on Machine Learning using Python and its libraries.
-There are two projects - one on regression and one on classification.
+The projects uploaded in this repository are based on Machine Learning using Python and its libraries.
+There are three projects.
 First project is based on Prediction of Popularity of Halloween Candies using regression models.

 ![Candies](https://github.com/kaushalneha30/Python-Machine-Learning-Projects/blob/main/Halloween_candies.jpg?raw=true)